-Ochre Park hosted a numeracy station at Parent Teacher Conversations in November where families could learn how to play a math game with supplies that can be found around the house.
-We will continue this for our March round of conversations.
+Ochre Park hosts numeracy and literacy stations at Parent Teacher Conversations in October and February (run by Ochre Park Staff) where families could learn how to play a math and/or literacy games with supplies that can be found around the house.
 Teachers and Administrators will provide extra practice materials for families that request it.